 1. The introduction of an unfamiliar group to a middle or upper-class neighborhood

-The “problem" shows up when a new group of people begins to migrate into a previously settled neighborhood.
-Sometimes, this move is facilitated by necessity (as in the case of many African Americans who moved into urban centers as farming declined in the 1950’s and 1960’s in the US)), immigration from another country (as in the case of Hispanics in Texas, Florida, and now throughout the United States), or government intervention (as in the case of the shameful case of our country’s handling of the American Indians during the 1800’s).
+The “problem” starts when a new group of people begins to migrate into a previously settled neighborhood.
+Sometimes, this move is facilitated by necessity (as in the case of many African Americans who moved into urban centers as farming declined in the 1950’s and 1960’s in the US), immigration from another country (as in the case of Hispanics in Texas, Florida, and now throughout the United States), or government intervention (as in the case of the shameful case of our country’s handling of the American Indians during the 1800’s).

 2. Disparity or differences become clear

 The neighborhood’s current residents may accept it at first.
 A few of the especially intolerant ones will immediately move out to greener pastures but generally speaking, it will take a while for the differences to be fully perceived.
 Slowly, the immigrating group will go from being one or two families, to a considerable part of the population.
 Often times, this new group has different values, traditions, or family norms than the existing group.
 As these two groups collide, tensions will rise, and conversations about the “problem” will become more public.
 The issues are exacerbated by obvious income disparity, religious differences, and over-hyped criminal activity by the new group.